Mount Allison University Campus

 Prereq: 6 credits from SOCI at the 2000 level; or permission of the Department

-This course explores the nature and meaning of work in relation to changes in the position of professions, unions, government, women, and minority groups in industrial and post-industrial societies.
-It also includes consideration of topics such as the relations between work and the family, work and gender, and work and politics.
-While focusing on work in Canada this examination is also located in broader international trends and processes.
+This course explores the nature and meaning of work in relation to political, economic, and social changes in industrial and post-industrial societies.
+The course also includes consideration of topics such as the relations between work and the family, work and identity, and work and community.
+While this examination is focused on Canada, it is contextualized within broader international trends and processes.
 (Format: Lecture 3 Hours)

 Quantitative Sociological Research Methods